nostrband/nwc-enclaved/README.md

 - self-sustainable, full-reserves, pays for itself
 - secure and private, reproducible builds

+## Deployment in TEE

+This project is designed to be deployed inside [`enclaved`](https://github.com/nostrband/enclaved/) application server for AWS Nitro Enclaves.
+Basically, `nwc-enclaved` provides a reproducible Docker container and uses `enclaved` server's internal API to get the attestation.

 ## LN Node

 The LN node used as the basis is [phoenixd](https://phoenix.acinq.co/), which provides fully-automatic